MirageNet/Mirage/doc/Articles/Guides/CommunityGuides/MirageQuickStartGuide/index.md

 The Pre-made Mirage examples are great for using as reference, it is recommend to use them regarding connection setup, with ports and firewalls.
 This can be a huge topic that changes from person to person, and is not covered in this guide, here we will use localHost (multiple games on same PC).

+> [!WARNING] This guide was written for mirror so some information might be out-of-date for mirage

 ## Part 1